emilk/Configuru/README.md

 * Top-level can be key-value pairs, or a value.
 * Keys need not be quoted if identifiers.
-* = or : can be used to separate keys and values.
-* Key-value pairs need not be separated with ;
+* Key-value pairs need not be separated with ,
 * Array values need not be separated with ,
-* Trailing , allowed in arrays.
+* Trailing , allowed in arrays and objects.

 """ starts a verbatim multiline string